usebaus/TrackWell/README.md

 # TrackWell

-TrackWell is a Flutter-based health tracking app that helps you stay on top of your daily habits, including water intake, exercise, meals, and medications.[cite:18][cite:19]
+TrackWell is a Flutter-based health tracking app that helps you stay on top of your daily habits, including water intake, exercise, meals, and medications.

-The app is built as a student capstone project and uses Firebase Authentication and Cloud Firestore to securely store user data.[cite:18][cite:19][cite:26]
+The app is built as a student capstone project and uses Firebase Authentication and Cloud Firestore to securely store user data.

 ---